koalaman/shellcheck/shellcheck.1.md

 **-s**\ *shell*,\ **--shell=***shell*

 :   Specify Bourne shell dialect.
 Valid values are *sh*, *bash*, *dash* and *ksh*.
-    The default is to use the file's shebang, or *bash* if the target shell can't be determined.
+    The default is to deduce the shell from the file's `shell` directive, shebang, or `.bash/.bats/.dash/.ksh` extension, in that order.

 **-V**,\ **--version**